 Federal student loan servicing

-In Federal student aid, they have contracts with several organizations to manage and service the millions of federal student loans.
+For Federal student aid, the federal government has contracts with several organizations to manage and service the millions of federal student loans.

 They are responsible for collecting the payments on the loans that are advising the borrowers to get resources and benefits to get better management of their federal student loans commitments to respond to the customer's services inquiries and do the performing activities and other administrative tasks which are associated within the management of loans on behalf of the U.S. Department of Education.